Deathloop: Plot

-Waking from a dream in which he is murdered by an unknown woman, Colt Vahn is hungover on a beach with no memories of himself or his location.
-He receives guidance from messages and meetings with alternative versions of himself, instructing him to break the time loop in which he is trapped.
+Colt Vahn wakes up from a dream in which an unknown woman murders him, hungover on a beach with no memories of his identity or location.
+He receives guidance from alternate versions of himself, instructing him to break the time loop in which he is trapped.
 To do this, he must kill all eight Visionaries before the time loop resets itself at the end of the day.
-Julianna Blake warns the Visionaries and their followers, the Eternalists, of Colt's plan, and calls for him to be hunted.
-Julianna taunts Colt to try and break the loop, although she works to stop him.
-Colt finds, unlike the other inhabitants of the island, he has gained the ability to retain his memories across loops, allowing him to better plan and prepare for his goal of breaking the loop.
-He learns Julianna also appears to retain her memories across loops.
+Julianna Blake warns the Visionaries and their followers, the Eternalists, of Colt's plan, prompting them to hunt him down.
+He finds that, unlike the other inhabitants of the island, he and Julianna can retain their memories (and later, small objects) across loops.

-While Colt devises a plan to kill seven of the Visionaries, Julianna remains elusive, choosing to hide in the antenna of Stabilizer Core, the structure that powers Blackreef's time loops.
-The only way to reach the Core is to use an abandoned military rocket airplane.
-Colt investigates old bunkers across the island.
-He learns he was a member of Operation Horizon, the original military expedition to Blackreef decades earlier, but was accidentally sent into the future by an experiment that went awry.
-Colt joined the AEON Program in hope of finding a way to return to the past and reunite with his girlfriend Lila.
-As a consequence of being sent to the future, he discovers Julianna is his daughter.
-Colt activates the rocket plane and reaches the Core, where he confronts Julianna.
-Julianna says things started to go wrong when Colt, having had second thoughts about the AEON Program, started killing her in every loop to free her from it.
-Julianna grew to hate Colt and began to retaliate, culminating in her hunting him in every loop.
-Julianna presents Colt with a choice; kill her, break the loop and suffer an uncertain future, or spare her so they can continue living eternally through the loops.
+While Colt devises a plan to kill seven of the Visionaries, Julianna remains elusive, choosing to hide in the antenna of the Stabilizer Core, the structure that harnesses Blackreef's time loop.
+The only way to reach the Core is to use an abandoned military rocket airplane powered by "Residuum", the mysterious interdimensional substance that creates the timeloop.
+Colt investigates old bunkers across the island and learns he was a member of Operation Horizon, the original military expedition to Blackreef decades earlier, but was accidentally sent into a 17-year timeloop by an experiment that went awry.
+Colt was later recruited by the AEON Program due to his knowledge of the island, ultimately becoming the program's head of security.
+He also learns that during his time with Project Horizon, he had fallen in love with a fellow operative named Lila, with Julianna being their child.
+After successfully killing all the other visionaries in a single day, Colt activates the rocket and reaches the Core, where he confronts Julianna.
+She says things started to go wrong when Colt, having had second thoughts about the AEON Program, started killing her in every loop to free her from it.
+She grew to hate him and began to retaliate, culminating in her hunting him in every loop.
+She presents Colt with a choice: kill her, break the loop and suffer an uncertain future, or spare her so they can continue living eternally through the loops.